Domaine Derain: Classic Burgundies

 These wines display a lively, strong, structured deep-red colour showing all the complexity and elegance you would expect from a Pommard!

-We would advise that the put these wines down for a couple of years as they typically have some volatility when young.
+We would advise you to put these wines down for a couple of years as they typically have some volatility when young.
 Once they have rested for a while they show their full promise.

 Gevrey-Chambertin is well known for the intense, structured red wines produced around this village which lies on the Cote d’Or just south of the city of Dijon.